EvilCrypto/mbpos-resources/linux-masternode-setup.md

 In your console, enter the following command:

 ```
-nano .bifrost/bifrost.conf
+nano .masterbitpos/masterbitpos.conf
 ```

-This will open the empty bifrost.conf file in the nano editor.
+This will open the empty masterbitpos.conf file in the nano editor.

 Add the following lines to the configuration; replacing the parts in brackets [] with your own data: